GautamaAditya/deutsch-algorithm/README.md

 # Why It Matters

-The Deutsch Algorithm was historically significant because it was the **first quantum algorithm** to demonstrate that quantum computation can outperform classical computation for a well-defined problem.

-Although the problem itself is simple, the algorithm introduced several foundational concepts that appear throughout modern quantum computing, including:
+Although the Deutsch Algorithm solves a relatively simple problem, it introduced several ideas that became fundamental to quantum computing.

+These include

-- Superposition
+- Quantum superposition
 - Quantum parallelism
+- Quantum interference
 - Phase kickback
-- Quantum interference
 - Oracle-based computation

-These ideas form the basis for more advanced algorithms such as the Deutsch–Jozsa, Bernstein–Vazirani, Simon's, and Shor's algorithms.
+The algorithm also serves as the conceptual foundation for more advanced quantum algorithms such as

+- Deutsch–Jozsa Algorithm
+- Bernstein–Vazirani Algorithm
+- Simon's Algorithm
+- Grover's Algorithm
+- Shor's Algorithm

 ---

 # References

 - David Deutsch, *Quantum Theory, the Church–Turing Principle and the Universal Quantum Computer* (1985)
+- Michael A. Nielsen & Isaac L. Chuang, *Quantum Computation and Quantum Information*
 - Qiskit Documentation
-- Nielsen & Chuang, *Quantum Computation and Quantum Information*

 ---